 June 22-26, for rising 3rd and 4th graders.
 July 6-10, for rising 5th and 6th graders.
 Living History Camp uses fun hands-on experiences to teach children about rural life in the 1800s including old-fashioned games, craft projects and historic skills.

 July 13-17, for rising 4th, 5th and 6th graders.
 Farm camp lets children experience living off the land as farmers for a week – caring for animals, gardening, cooking and more!

 CARROLL HOSPICE CAMP

 Camp T.R.
-Weekend Overnight Experience, May 31, June 1, and June 2.
+(Weekend Camp for Grieving Children), June 5, June 6 and June 7.
 Ages 7-15.
 Free.
 Meets first weekend in June.
 Camp T.R. offers a safe place for children and adolescents to share feelings, ask questions and learn positive coping and grieving skills after the death of a loved one.
 Work through grief using art, music and crafts; also enjoy hiking, swimming, and naturalistic programs.

 Based at Hashawha Environmental Center, 300 John Owings Road, Westminster.
 Registration required by May 1.
 Contact: Jessica Roschen, Carroll Hospice, 292 Stoner Ave., Westminster.
 410-871-7656.

 COPPERMINE 4 SEASONS